Ali619/learning-assistant/README.md

 **Learning Assistant** is a Django-based platform designed for students to manage and interact with AI models.
 Users can upload API keys from various chatbot service providers or create their own AI models with customized prompts, configurations, and development tools.

 ## 🚧 Project Status: Under Development
 This project is still in its early stages, and many features are under development.
-We appreciate any contributions, feedback, and suggestions to help improve the project.
+I appreciate any contributions, feedback, and suggestions to help improve the project.

 ## Features (Planned and In-Progress)
 - Upload API keys from chatbot providers.